rpm-software-management/dnf5/doc/commands/install.8.rst

 If the specified packages are already installed, DNF5 does not check their dependencies again and simply verifies that the packages themselves are present.

+When ``package-spec-NPFB`` to specify the exact version of the package is given, DNF will install the desired version, no matter which version of the package is already installed.
+The former version of the package will be removed in the case of non-installonly package.

+On the other hand if ``package-spec-NPFB`` specifies only a name and obsoletes are enabled, DNF also takes into account packages obsoleting that name.
+Note that this can lead to seemingly unexpected results if the version of an installed package is obsoleted and the installed package also has newer version available.
+It creates a split in upgrade-path and both ways are considered correct, the resulting package is picked simply by lexicographical order.

 When installing groups defined in ``group-spec`` arguments, ``DNF5`` ensures that the groups and their packages are installed on the system.
 Installs only group packages matching configured package type.
 See :manpage:`dnf5-conf(5)`, :ref:`group_package_types <group_package_types_options-label>`.